-OBJECTIVES Protect trees from the adverse effects of development, events and invasive species.
-CTIONS Develop heritage tree protection guidelines, and identify where these guidelines will be applied, through a heritage tree inventory.
-Adopt guidelines for the protection of trees near construction sites and compensation measures for when trees must be cut down.
-AC Adopt guidelines on invasive species management, and provide invasive species management training to staff, contractors and partners.
+OBJECTIVES Protect trees from development, events and invasive species.
+ACTIONS Develop heritage tree protection guidelines, and identify where these guidelines will be applied, through a heritage tree inventory.
+Adopt guidelines for construction, operations and compensation.
+Adopt guidelines on invasive species management, and deliver annual invasive species training to staff, contractors and partners. ------------ -- --------- --